• Skip to primary navigation

 wise speech

-Many are still struggling to find a hand-hold while sliding down the face of a cliff of strong emotions and reactions, of fear, rage and despair.
+These are tough times, for sure.
+Many struggle to find a hand-hold while sliding down the face of a cliff of strong emotions and reactions, of fear, rage and despair.

 We each find our own way in these challenging times.
 It helps to take good care of ourselves.
 Consider disconnecting our devices for a few hours each work day.
 Breathe.
 Meditate.
 Exercise.
 And connect with others.

-This week I am trying really hard to work with the fourth precept of ethical conduct.
+These days I am trying really hard to work with the Buddhist fourth precept of ethical conduct.
 The Buddha called these precepts “The Five Gifts,” because by doing our best to live by them we give a precious gift to others and to ourselves – the priceless offering of safety, fearlessness, and kindness.

-For me, the jury only took five minutes to deliberate — and their verdict is unanimous — I sincerely need to work on the fourth precept: wise speech!
+The jury only took five minutes to deliberate, and their verdict is unanimous, I sincerely need to work on the fourth precept: wise speech.

-Especially as I engage with others who may not share my feelings of outrage and despair over the events of last week.
+Especially as I engage with others who may not share my feelings of outrage and despair in the current polarized cultural and political spheres.

-I like the way mindfulness teacher Phillip Moffitt describes how to work with this fourth precept:
+I like the way mindfulness teacher Phillip Moffitt describes how to work with this fourth Buddhist precept:

 To the best of my ability, I will say what is true, useful, and timely, and practice deep listening such that both my speaking and listening reflects loving-kindness and compassion.

 The Buddha was very clear about wise speech.
-In one sutta passage he urges folks to restrain themselves from false, malicious or harsh speech, as well as idle chatter and gossip.
+In many sutta passages he urges folks to restrain themselves from false, malicious or harsh speech, as well as idle chatter and gossip.

 In the vernacular this means not lying, not using speech in ways that create discord among people, not using swear words or a cynical, hostile or raised tone of voice, and not engaging in gossip.